 CW: I was numb.
 Like so many people, the word “cancer” terrified me.
 The doctor said he had good and bad news.
-The bad news was that I had prostate cancer and the good news was that it was detected early and could be treated.
+The bad news was that I had prostate cancer, and the good news was that it was detected early and could be treated.
 My supportive family and my faith in God made facing the challenge easier.

 EBONY: How did your battle with cancer affect your family and your life?

 CW: My family was positive from the outset.
-Our faith is strong and prayer is our daily ritual.
-When I found out the number of African-American men who die from this disease because they don’t discuss it with their doctor, I knew I had to share my story.
+Our faith is strong, and prayer is our daily ritual.
+When I found out the number of African-American men who die from this disease because they don’t discuss it with their doctors, I knew I had to share my story.
 I became a spokesman for the Prostate Cancer Foundation and did workshops around the country.
 I still speak about prostate cancer at my concerts.

-EBONY: You are now cancer free.
+EBONY: You are now cancer-free.
 How are you keeping yourself healthy these days?

 CW: A healthy diet and a daily workout regimen, which includes a daily power walk or light jog with my wife, and an hour of weight training.

 EBONY: There are a lot of Black men who don’t think it’s important to be screened for prostate cancer or may not be aware of the seriousness of the disease.
-What advice would you give to those men?
+What advice would you give those men?